1. Why does rotation always cause a performance impact?

 5. Does Intel EMGD support hardware accelerated Adobe Flash* for graphics and H.264 video content?

-For Intel System Controller Hub US15W chipset and Intel® Atom™ processor E6xx series, Intel EMGD supports Adobe Flash 10.1 on F14* Firefox* 3.6 and MeeGo* 1.2 with Chromium* V11.
+For the Intel System Controller Hub US15W chipset and the Intel® Atom™ processor E6xx series, Intel EMGD supports Adobe Flash 10.1 on Fedora* 14, Firefox* 3.6, and MeeGo* 1.2 with Chromium* V11.
 MeeGo 1.2 with Chromium V11 is recommended for hardware acceleration.
 You will need to downgrade the default Chromium V12 bundled with MeeGo 1.2 to V11, because there is no hardware acceleration support for Adobe Flash on Chromium 12 in this release.

 6. What are the two most common entry points into hardware acceleration supported by Intel EMGD for video players?